turingschool/lesson_plans/ruby_04-apis_and_scalability/websockets_workshop.markdown

 ## Setting Up Socket.io

-The first thing we'll need to do is require Socket.io into our server.
-Socket.io library is a function that takes a server as an argument.
-We could so something like this:
+Socket.io is a popular Node library for working with websockets, and we'll be using it for this purpose in our application.

+Socket.io takes an existing http server (like the one we created using `http.createServer`) and uses it to host websocket connections.

+We can set it up like this:

 ```js
 // server.js